-With the putty knife, 5-in-1 tool, or a dull utility knife, score the crack to open its edges.
-While this may seem counter-intuitive, you need to increase the area for the joint compound to stick.
+Use a utility knife or painter's 5-in-1 tool to cut along the edges of the crack, opening up the crack slightly and removing loose material.
+While opening the crack may seem counterintuitive, you need to increase the area for the joint compound to stick.
 Do not vigorously scrape into the crack; be gentle and go slow.
-With the shop vacuum, remove all crumbs and dust from the crack.
+Use a shop vacuum to remove all crumbs and dust from the crack.

 Cut the Paper Drywall Tape

 Measure and cut one or more lengths of paper drywall tape to fit the crack.
 Drywall compound begins to dry quickly, so cutting the tape in advance makes this work go faster and prevents accidentally creating creases, folds, or bumps.
 Use scissors or a utility knife to cut the tape, as tearing the tape by hand will produce a ragged edge.